Wednesday, April 22, 2026

 Why I'm telling you about this is because I was given and granted permission to drop submissions in a document that contains links/requests for logos after expressing my interest in submitting requests for logos from video games.
 The section has requests, with new ones being at the bottom.
 If you scroll through them, you'll see my requests that has the signature of my screen name "KnockDownJoe."
 If you see my signature, they are my logo requests.
 However, there is a limit of 10 submissions, so I have to wait a little while because they need to focus on what is front of them.
 It's called patience, you know.

-I'll be using MobyGames for citation of older games.
-It is a video game database that collects data from older and current titles.
+I'll be using IGDB for citation of older games.
+It is a video game database that collects data from older and more recent game titles.
 This is the data I can find when it comes to older titles.
-However, I am also using IGDB for modern games that are released on modern generations and games that aren't in MobyGames.
 The separate document currently has a lot of requests that I have planned to submit, so here's the link to the document below.

-Broken Saw has fulfilled my request of two videos that I'm going to show you here.
+Broken Saw has fulfilled my requests of two videos that I'm going to show you here.

 From Dragon Ball Z: Budokai Tenkaichi: